Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-The precise formulation of Gram's law describes a rigidity which only holds initially.
-At larger heights the zeros \terminology{slosh around}.
+The precise formulation of Gram's law describes a rigidity which only holds initially. \begin{principle}{Principle}{The sloshing water model.}{}{sloshing_water_model} At larger heights the zeros \terminology{slosh back-and-forth}.
 That term is meant to evoke what happens when one tries to walk while carrying a wide but shallow pan of water.
-Large groups of zeros are shifted to the left or the right of their expected location, even though locally all sets of zeros behave similarly.
-Because of the sloshing, \(S(t)\) is large (in absolute value) most of the time.
+Large groups of zeros are shifted to the left or the right of their expected location, even though locally all sets of zeros behave similarly. \end{principle} Because of the sloshing, \(S(t)\) is large (in absolute value) most of the time.
 Long runs of zeros miss their intended Gram intervals: many in a row falling to the right, and later, many in a row falling to the left.
 (But locally the zeros are still obeying random matrix statistics, so a Gram interval (or any other interval of that length) will contain exactly one zero more than 66\% of the time.)
 The \(Z\)-function is wiggling with great amplitude for a while, and then wiggling with small amplitude.
 The size of the carrier wave is independent of whether the nearby zeros arrive before or after their Gram interval, that is, independent of the size or the sign of \(S(t)\).
-All of these phenomena are manifestations of the density wave, a wave which cannot exist if the precise Gram's law were true too often. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 11.5 The chicken or the egg?} \typeout{************************************************} \begin{subsectionptx}{The chicken or the egg?}{}{The chicken or the egg?}{}{}{g:subsection:idp96278352} Which came first: the \(\zeta\)-function or its zeros?
-That sounds like a meaningless question, but we suggest that the answer factors into whether or not one is skeptical of RH.
+All of these phenomena are manifestations of the density wave, a wave which cannot exist if the precise Gram's law were true too often. \begin{problem}{Problem}{}{understandwaves} Develop a random model for the density wave, equivalently the carrier wave, preferably as a theorem in the case of the \(\CUE\). \end{problem} A good solution to that problem will allow generating examples from systems far larger than possible if one must first produce a large random matrix and then find its eigenvalues.